 If you are not able to attend any timetabled session please email the STOR-i Administrator explaining your absence.

 Outside term times and holidays/University closure periods students are expected to be in attendance throughout the year.
-Students are allowed 4 weeks holiday (which includes any period of University shutdown) throughout the academic year.
+Students are allowed a maximum of 4 weeks holiday (in addition to any period of University shutdown and public holidays) throughout the academic year.
 In special cases additional absences may be approved.

 It is generally advised that students organise extended holidays after summer examinations in Term 3, or after they submit their research project plan.
 However, lengthy holiday absence, or any absence that impacts with a STOR-i event, is not considered conducive to the STOR-i programme and will only be approved under exceptional circumstances.
 Formally, any holiday dates must be agreed well in advance by the STOR-i Director, but if holiday is taken in the periods suggested above, they will be approved.
 Please contact the STOR-i Administrator with any requests for planned absence.